Books about Poggioreale

 Storia di Poggioreale (Sicilia) Summary:

-While this book was certainly known to the residents of Poggioreale, it was unknown to thousands of descendants in America and beyond, and the text being in Italian did not make its valuable knowledge available to those of us who were seeking to know more about our ancestral town.
-Today, thankfully, the book can be read in English and you will find that it contains a great deal of knowledge about the history and characteristics of the town, its structure, buildings and culture as seen in 1956.
+While this book was certainly known to the residents of Poggioreale, it was unknown to thousands of descendants in America and beyond.
+The text being in Italian did not make its valuable knowledge available to those of us who were seeking to know more about our ancestral town.
+Today, thankfully, the book can be read in English and you will find that it contains a great deal of knowledge about the history and characteristics of the town, its structure, buildings and culture as seen by the author in 1956.

 Author: Erasmo Vella